ruiseixasm/JsonMidiPlayer/README.md

 Average delay (ms):                                8.475
 ```
 ### On Linus
 Linux is pretty slim, so very slow delays will be experienced, this means that Linux is the best choice for final production.
-The average delay is arround 0.2 milliseconds per midi message.
+The average delay is arround 0.22 milliseconds per midi message.

 ```
+Total processed Midi Messages (sent):            611 Total redundant Midi Messages (not sent):          0 Total excluded Midi Messages (not sent):           0 Total drag (ms):                                   0.000 Total delay (ms):                                136.890 Maximum delay (ms):                                2.863 Minimum delay (ms):                                0.000 Average delay (ms):                                0.224

 ```